wormhole-foundation/docs.wormhole.com/docs/overview/ecosystem/README.md

 ### EVM

 <!-- TODO: popular by what metric?-->
-EVM is the most popular ecosystem, and most xDapps will have some support for this platform.
+EVM is the most popular ecosystem, and most cross chain applications will have some support for this platform.
 These contracts are written in Solidity -- a 'jack of all trades' style of computation environment.
-A common strategy for xDapps is to develop one single contract in Solidity, and then deploy that contract to all the supported EVM blockchains.
+A common strategy for cross chain applications is to develop one single contract in Solidity, and then deploy that contract to all the supported EVM blockchains.

 Blockchains: